 Do Your Research

-Disastrous business decisions often begin with seemingly reasonable assumptions.
-Effective management is evidence-based.
-Before making decisions, you need facts, not gut feelings; and if you want to be convincing, you need data.
+Disastrous business decisions often begin with seemingly reasonable assumptions: consumers want smartphones with longer battery life, and larger batteries last longer.
+Careful managers, however, demand evidence.
+Before making decisions, you need facts—credible, representative data.
 Here’s how to get it.

 Section OnePrimary and Secondary Research